- GW Home

 Learn more about the scholarship and its requirements

-Jackie Bellefeuille is a rising sophomore in the Department of Engineering Management and Systems Engineering, pursuing an major in systems engineering and minors in computer science and political science.
-She is the vice president of the GW Robotics Team, is a member of the GW Chapter of Engineer’s without Borders and the Society of Women Engineers, and is a Student Admissions Representative.
-During the summer of 2016, she will intern with the City of Bloomington’s Engineering Department.
-Jackie is from Eden Prairie, Minnesota.
+Jackie Bellefeuille is a sophomore in the Department of Engineering Management and Systems Engineering, pursuing a major in systems engineering and minors in computer science and political science.
+She is the vice president of the GW Robotics Team and is a member of the GW Chapter of Engineers without Borders and the Society of Women Engineers.
+During the summer of 2016, she interned with the City of Bloomington’s Traffic Engineering Department.
+Jackie is from Eden Prairie, MN.

-Parmvir Chahal is a rising sophomore in the Department of Electrical and Computer Engineering, pursuing a degree in computer engineering.
-Parmvir is a mentor for the School of Engineering and Applied Science Student Peer Advisory Network (SEASSPAN), social media chair and program director of the GW Sikh Student Association.
+Parmvir Chahal is a sophomore in the Department of Electrical and Computer Engineering and is pursuing a degree in computer engineering.
+Parmvir is also a mentor for the School of Engineering and Applied Science Student Peer Advisory Network (SEASSPAN), a member of GW Bhangra, and director of programming for the GW Sikh Student Association.
 Over the summer of 2016, he researched reliable and fault-tolerant Network-on-Chips and energy-efficient multi-core architectures with SEAS Professor Ahmed Louri.
-Parmvir is from Alexandria, Virginia.
+Parmvir is from Alexandria, VA.

-Meghan Englert is a rising sophomore in the Department of Mechanical and Aerospace Engineering.
+Meghan Englert is a sophomore in the Department of Mechanical and Aerospace Engineering.
 She is pursuing a degree in mechanical engineering and is focusing her studies on biomechanics.
 She hopes to work on designing and developing prosthetic devices in the future.
 This past summer Meghan interned for Habitat for Humanity of Bergen County, NJ, completing administrative tasks and working on the build site.
-Meghan is a member of the GW Club Softball Team and serves as the fundraiser chair for the team.
-She is from Wyckoff, New Jersey.
+Meghan is a member of the GW Club Softball Team and serves as the fundraising chair for the team.
+She is from Wyckoff, NJ.

 Clare (Cal) Lohrmann

-Clare (Cal) Lohrmann is a rising sophomore in the Department of Computer Science.
-She is pursuing a B.S. in computer science with a focus on data science.
+Clare (Cal) Lohrmann is a sophomore in the Department of Computer Science.
+She is pursuing a Bachelor of Science in computer science with a focus on data science.
 Clare is member of GW’s ballet group, Balance, and enjoys dancing and watching documentaries in her free time.
-During the summer of 2016, Clare will be doing natural language processing research under the supervision SEAS Professor Rahul Simha.
-Clare is from Downers Grove, Illinois.
+During the summer of 2016, Clare conducted natural language processing research under the supervision SEAS Professor Rahul Simha.
+Clare is from Downers Grove, IL.

-Alexander Snouffer is a rising sophomore from Hagerstown, Maryland, majoring in mechanical engineering, with a concentration in patent law, and minoring in mathematics.
+Alexander Snouffer is a sophomore from Hagerstown, MD, majoring in mechanical engineering, with a concentration in patent law, and minoring in mathematics.
 Alex is active in intramural sports (playing for the engineering team) and also tutors other students in math and science.
 Outside of school, he enjoys restoring vintage metal working machinery and mechanical antique watches.
 He is currently designing and constructing his own mechanical watch, including making his own tools and machinery for specific operations.
-Alex interned during the summer of 2015 at Crist Instruments, an engineering design and development firm in his hometown, and he currently works for Denier Jewelers.
+Alex interned during the summer of 2016 at Crist Instruments, an engineering design and development firm in his hometown, and he currently working at the Machine Shop in the SEH.

-Sara Foreman is a sophomore in the Department of Biomedical Engineering.
-She is pursuing a degree in biomedical engineering with a focus in medical imaging.
-Sara assists in managing a tutoring program of SEAS students who tutor at local high schools in STEM subjects.
-She interned at the GW Office of Undergraduate Admissions as part of the Visitor Information Program since the spring of 2015.
+Sara Foreman is a junior in the Department of Biomedical Engineering.
+She is pursuing a degree in biomedical engineering with a minor in computer science.
+She has worked at the GW Office of Undergraduate Admissions as part of the Visitor Information Program since the spring of 2015.
 In Spring 2016, Sara studied abroad in Dublin, Ireland at University College Dublin.
 She is also involved on campus as a STAR tour guide.
 This past summer, Sara interned at the Center for Genomics and Systems Biology at New York University.
 Sara is from Malverne, NY.

-Thomas Lane is a sophomore in the Department of Civil and Environmental Engineering.
+Thomas Lane is a junior in the Department of Civil and Environmental Engineering.
 He is minoring in sustainability and is very interested in the design and construction of eco-friendly buildings and structures.
 Thomas, an avid runner, is a member of the GW club cross country team and particularly enjoys exploring Washington, D.C. while running.
-During the summer of 2015 he interned with Sol Consulting in Dayton, Ohio, assisting with Leadership in Energy and Environmental Design (LEED) projects.
-Thomas is from Oakwood, Ohio.
+During the summer of 2015 he interned with Sol Consulting in Dayton, OH, assisting with Leadership in Energy and Environmental Design (LEED) projects.
+Thomas is from Oakwood, OH.

-Kate McNally is a sophomore in the Department of Computer Science.
-Along with her computer science major, she is also pursuing a minor in mathematics.
+Kate McNally is a junior in the Department of Computer Science.
 Kate is a member of the Alpha Phi Fraternity on campus as well as the School of Engineering and Applied Science Student Peer Advisor Network (SEASPAN).
 This semester she has also taken on the role of vice president of communications for GW Women in STEM, social media coordinator for Hackital (a DC based hackathon), and an undergraduate teaching fellow for a computer science course.
-She enjoys spending her weekends at Nationals Park, the eastern market, or with her sorority sisters.
-In the summer of 2015 Kate interned with PacSun's digital marketing team in her home town of Orange County, California.
+She enjoys spending her weekends exploring DC with her sorority sisters and engineering friends.
+In the summer of 2016 Kate interned with Billabong USA and worked at a restaurant in her home town of Foothill Ranch, CA.

 Elias “Eli” Andrew

-Elias "Eli" Andrew is a junior in the Department of Electrical and Computer Engineering.
+EElias "Eli" Andrew is a senior in the Department of Electrical and Computer Engineering.
 He is pursuing a degree in electrical engineering, with a minor in economics.
-Eli is an active participant in the GW Tech Collective, tutors high school students in math and science at the Washington, DC School Without Walls, and plays on the GW club baseball team.
+Eli is an active participant in GW SEAS tutoring, and the tutoring program for high school students in math and science at nearby School Without Walls.
 He is a recipient of the GW Outstanding Academic Achievement Award and is a mentor for the School of Engineering and Applied Science Student Peer Advisory Network (SEASSPAN).
-Eli studied at University College Dublin during the spring 2015 semester, and worked as a research assistant on a cloud computing project with Professor Howie Huang during the summer of 2015.
+Eli interned as a Software Engineer at SalesforceIQ in Palo Alto, CA last summer.
 He is from Westport, CT.